poppy-project/poppy-docs/en/getting-started/README.md

 ![Ergo Jr tools](../img/ergo-jr/3D/multitool.gif)

-The Ergo Poppy Jr is ideal for start manipulating robots and for learning robotic without difficulties.
+The Ergo Poppy Jr is ideal to start manipulating robots and learn robotic without difficulties.

 It is particularly well suited for educational purposes (cheap, simple to assemble, and easily controllable) or can be a very nice desk decoration for geeks and makers...

 You can get all the parts yourself following the [bill of materials](https://github.com/poppy-project/poppy-ergo-jr/blob/master/hardware/parts/BOM.md/)(BOM) and printing the [3D files](https://github.com/poppy-project/poppy-ergo-jr/releases/) available in the STL format.